This passage occurs in the Revised Common Lectionary, Year A, most recently Aug 23, 2020.

 Idea for a children's sermon: the whole fish i-ch-th-u-s thing (Jesus Christ God's Son Savior) as the most basic confession.

 καισαρειας φιλιππι (Caesarea Philippi, 16:13): This town is not a coincidental mention.
-It was a trading hub, located along some major land routes and in possession of a great harbor.
+It was a trading hub, located along some major land routes.
 It had been associated, in the past, with Baal (OT Canaanite god) and Pan (Greek god).
 In Jesus day, it was one of the Roman capitals in the area, with immense building projects undertaken by Herod, including the construction of a temple in honor of Augustus.
-In fact, one of the temples was believed to be located at the gates of hades, a direct connection to the underworld.
-Philippi epitomized the Greco-Roman religious mileau of the day: a pantheistic cult that continuued to give more space to emperor worship; above all, a worship of beauty, sex, power and money.
+In fact, one of the temples was believed to be located at the gates of Hades, a direct connection to the underworld.
+Philippi epitomized the Greco-Roman religious mileau of the day: a pantheistic cult that continued to give more space to emperor worship; above all, a worship of beauty, sex, power and money.